 We're not asking to legalise plagiarism, theft, or piracy.
 We are asking for the EU to be sensible and not endanger our freedoms to share and communicate information.

-The European Parliament’s pivotal vote on this Proposal is on 20th November 2017.
+The European Parliament’s pivotal vote on this Proposal is at the beginning of 2018.
 The time is thus now to take action to safeguard human rights and to protect our ability to access culture.

 What needs to change in your country, and who can make it happen?
 Join the copyfight by finding your key targets, identifying allies and applying pressure, exposing concerns, and stimulating them to think about and act on #Copyfighter’s key demands.